bhj/KaraokeEternal/docs/content/docs/index.md

 ## Quick Start

-1. Install [Karaoke Forever Server](#karaoke-forever-server) on the system that will serve the app and media on your local network.
+1. Install and run [Karaoke Forever Server](#karaoke-forever-server) on the system that will serve the app and media on your local network.

 2. Browse to the [app](#karaoke-forever-the-web-app) at the **server URL**.
-You can copy or open the URL in your default browser using the Karaoke Forever Server menu bar or tray icon in macOS or Windows, respectively.
+You can copy the URL or open it in your default browser using the Karaoke Forever Server menu bar or tray icon in macOS or Windows.

 <aside class="info">
   {{% icon-info %}}